A step-by-step guide to applying to the ESO

 Apply through UCAS– an electronic online application system available at www.ucas.com.
 The UCAS standard application fee for 2023 entry is £27.
 This will enable you to apply to up to 5 institutions simultaneously.
 If you apply only to the ESO (i.e. a single application) the fee is reduced to £22.50.

 ESO Institution code: E80

-Osteopathy Course Code: B310
+Master of Osteopathy (4 year undergraduate degree) Course Code: B310

 UCAS will electronically send your application to us for consideration.

 We will accept applications until 30 June, after that date, please contact Admissions